Read CSV file in Node.js and Typescript

 Setup the project

-Initialize a Node.js project and also Typescript
+Initialize a Node.js project with TypeScript

 mkdir node-csv-read